jerncomania28/ecommerce-products-page/README.md

 - collated and carefully fix the Independent Components to it's required sections.
 - Worked on all action functions in the global states .
 - Integrated them into the created Components.
+- installed Firebase a dependency , connected my local instance to the Instance online and wrote all helper Functions.

 ### Built with